Justice Facts Justice is a Right, Not a Privilege

 - Civil legal aid takes a systemic approach to addressing domestic violence by direct representation, advocating for more services for DV survivors, and working with institutions such as courts, the legislature, law enforcement, and community partners.

 - In 35 out of all 36 Oregon counties, a full-time minimum wage worker cannot afford a one-bedroom apartment at what the U.S. Department of Housing and Urban Development considers to be the fair market rent.

 - Legal aid is part of the solution.
-37% of legal aid’s cases are housing law cases, with an emphasis on fair, safe, and affordable housing.
+45% of legal aid’s cases were housing law cases in 2022, with an emphasis on fair, safe, and affordable housing.

 - They prioritize the following: